Car Insurance in Detroit, MI

 Detroit car insurance FAQs:

-The average for a six-month auto insurance policy in Detroit is $2,772 for a six-month policy or $462 per month.
-This is more expensive than than both the national and Michigan state averages.
+The average for a six-month auto insurance policy in Detroit is $2,810 or $468 per month.
+This is more expensive than both the national and Michigan state averages.

 A number of factors contribute to the above average rates in Detroit.
-Firstly, Michigan is one of a handful of no-fault states in the country, requiring drivers to carry personal injury protection (PIP) coverage in addition to the standard coverage suite.
-Michigan also has a higher-than-average number of uninsured drivers and astronomical minimum liability limits contributing to the high insurance rates.
+Firstly, is one of a handful of no-fault states in the country, requiring drivers to carry personal injury protection (PIP) coverage in addition to the standard coverage suite. also has a higher-than-average number of uninsured drivers and astronomical minimum liability limits contributing to high insurance rates.
 Detroit itself is particularly high due to high crime rates, number of drivers on the road, and reckless driving statistics, in addition to the state-wide laws.

 Other people are also asking...